irecheck/irecheck/irecheck/README.md

 The .csv file is saved inside the **~/Documents/iReCHeCk_logs/** folder.

-Create the folder before running the package, or change the path.
+If you haven't done it already, create the folder before running the package, or change the path.

 # Package overview (TO BE UPDATED)
 The **irecheck** ROS package includes the following nodes: